john-amiscaray/Stir/README.md

 See the Javadocs in this repository for more info on the classes for each of these elements

-> NOTE: At the time of writing this the javadocs have not yet been adding to this repository, but you can expect to see them soon.
+> NOTE: At the time of writing this the javadocs have not yet been added to this repository, but you can expect to see them soon.

 ## Creating Custom Elements or Components

-This framework provides custom annotations for creating your own custom elements or components if the need arises.
+This framework provides custom annotations for creating your own elements or components if the need arises.
 Every class representing HTML elements must be annotated with the `@HTMLElement` annotation so the `ElementProcessor` class knows what to do with it.
-This annotation has options such as the tagName and whether the element type requires a closing tag or not.
+This annotation has options such as the tag name and whether the element type requires a closing tag or not.
 Additionally, every element must extend the `AbstractUIElement` class which contains a list of CSS classes, an element ID, and comes with caching support from the `CacheableElement` class.

 ### Adding Attributes